Rogue-Frontier/Rogue-Frontier/ReadMe.md

 For a particularly advanced goal, I would like to implement station docking as a turn-based roguelike sub-game where the player can walk around ASCII-style station floors and interact with characters in person.

 The second part of *Transcendence* is titled "The Vault of the Galaxy."
 In kind, I plan to title the second part of *Transcendence: Rogue Frontier* as "The Hall of the GALASCII" (Galactic Alliance Launching Aggressive Strikes Countering Interstellar Inquisition)

-# Island Hopper
-An engine prototype for a Battle Royale turn-based roguelike inspired by Team Fortress 2 and Dwarf Fortress